Lie 2-algebras of vector fields: Background and notation

 There is a problem with the 2-category $\Lietwo_{strict}$ of Lie 2-algebras.
 Namely, suppose $f:\fg\to \fh$ is a morphism of Lie 2-algebras which is fully faithful and essentially surjective, that is, an essential equivalence.
 Then $f$ has a weak inverse (as a functor), but there is no reason for that inverse to be a morphism of Lie 2-algebras.
 In fact it is easy to come up with examples where such morphism of Lie 2-algebras does not exist.
 Here is one.
 The $2n+1$ dimensional Heisenberg Lie algebra $\mathfrak{h}$ is a central extension of a $2n$ dimensional abelian Lie algebra $\mathfrak{a}$ by the reals.
 Consequently we have a map $\varphi$ of 2-term complexes of Lie algebras $(\R \to \mathfrak{h}) \to (0\to \mathfrak{a})$, but the map $\phi_0: \mathfrak{h}\to \mathfrak{a} $ has no Lie algebra sections.
 In fact $\varphi$ is a map of crossed modules of Lie algebras.
 The morphism $\varphi$ of crossed modules corresponds to an essential equivalence of Lie 2-algebras for which there is no inverse map in $\Lietwo_{strict}$.

 Fortunately the problem has a universal solution: we localize the 2-category $\Lietwo_{strict}$ at the class of essential equivalences and obtain a bicategory $\Lietwo$ (see \cite{Pronk} and Subsection~\ref{subsec:loc} above).
 This localization has a simple and explicit description: we define a morphism between Lie 2-algebras as a ``bibundle internal to the category of Lie algebras.''
-The definition makes sense since fiber products exist in the category of Lie algebras.
 Here are the details.

-\begin{definition} A {\sf (left-principal) bibundle} $\fp: \fg \to \fh$ from a Lie 2-algebra $\fg$ to a Lie 2-algebra $\fh$ is a Lie algebra $\fp$ with {\sf left} and {\sf right anchor maps} $a_\fp^L$ and $a_\fp^R$ (which are maps of Lie algebras),
+\begin{definition} A {\sf bibundle} $\fp: \fg \to \fh$ from a Lie 2-algebra $\fg$ to a Lie 2-algebra $\fh$ is a Lie algebra $\fp$ with {\sf left} and {\sf right anchor maps} $a_\fp^L$ and $a_\fp^R$ (which are maps of Lie algebras),

 along with a left action of the groupoid $\fg$ and right action of the groupoid $\fh$